samliu/lifelist/README.md

 ## Unique Species List (Photographed)

-48 unique species caught and identified as of August 11, 2021.
-3 additional fishes caught but not identified (see "to identify" folder).
-I should be at 51 total unique fish types once those are identified.
+50 unique species caught and fully identified as of August 13, 2021.
+4 additional species caught but not fully identified, and a bunch caught but not recorded in pictures so omitted here.

 * [California Halibut _(Paralichthys californicus)_](img/2016-05-01_california_halibut.jpg) - On a live-lined anchovy.
 Caught in SF bay on a charter boat.
 * [Pacific Mackerel _(Scomber japonicus)_](img/2016-06-17_pacific_mackerel.jpg) - On a sabiki rig.
 Caught at Pacifica Pier.